-5.5 Gravitational emission equation
+5.4 Gravitational emission equation

-In equation 7) we described the localization of electromagnetic field energy and photon creation four-dimensionally, using space-like field boundaries in the form of electron shells and the discrete times of transition to localize fields within the shells consisting of both radial and transverse fields.
-The localization of gravitational field energy by means of a superposition of potentials is also characterized by the formation of a space-like field boundary, the horizon, with discrete time $\Delta t=0$ .
-In addition to the symmetry that exists in the above mentioned mass-energy conversion processes other symmetries are apparent when comparing properties.
+In equation 6) we described the localization of electromagnetic field energy and photon creation four-dimensionally, using space-like field boundaries in the form of electron shells and the discrete times of transition to localize fields consisting of both radial and transverse fields.
+The localization of gravitational field energy by means of a superposition of potentials is also characterized by the formation of a space-like field boundary, the horizon, with discrete time $\Delta t$ =0.
+In addition to the symmetry that exists in the above mentioned massenergy conversion processes other symmetries are apparent when comparing field properties.
 The relativistic superposition of electromagnetic potentials is described by a Lagrangian density composed of radial and transversely oriented force fields with distinct physical origins.
 Similarly the superposition of gravitational potentials leads to a radially oriented baryonic force field observed in the galactic bulge and a transversely oriented force field that is manifested by the radial acceleration of matter contained in the disc.
-Therefore symmetry arguments based on a comparison of potentials supports a theory that includes superposed forces of independent physical origin; a localized 1/r potential due to baryonic matter and a diffuse 1/r potential of distinct, but unknown physical origin.
-Therefore symmetry arguments favor a theory that can explain galactic structure by means of a continuous field law in a way that is more closely aligned to Newtonian dynamics than to a model based on dark matter.
+Symmetry arguments based on a comparison of gravitational and electromagnetic potentials support a theory that includes superposed forces of independent physical origin; a localized, radially oriented potential due to baryonic matter and a diffuse, transversely oriented 1/r potential which creates an acceleration equal to one angstrom/sec.
+Therefore a theory is favored that can explain galactic structure by means of a continuous field law in a way that is more closely aligned to the general relativistic concept of space-time than to a model based on dark matter or a modification of Newtonian laws.

-We can show a formal relationship between the energy flow of photon creation, as expressed by the action integral 7), and black hole formation if it is assumed that the black hole represents a field source described by a Lagrangian density $L(\Phi_i, \Phi{i,\mu})$ , where $\Phi_i$ represents the acceleration due to baryonic matter and $\Phi{i,\mu}$ represents the acceleration due to a different form of matter, localized within the same black hole, that is transversely oriented.
-It differs from a MOND type theory of acceleration which postulates a modified Newtonian law of acceleration arising from a single field source [15].
-Thus the concept of a "two component" source for black holes gives a different interpretation of the Tully-Fisher relation, which states that multiplying the luminosity of a galaxy by the period of rotation yields a constant [16].
-The units of the constant, energy times time, are of action and may be compared by means of symmetry arguments already established by the quantization of electromagnetic fields in 7); that is, by $E\tau$ =h.
-It is hypothesized therefore that because the laws of energy apply universally in nature there is an equation, describing the transformation of gravitational field energy that is equivalent to the quantization of electromagnetic field, where H is the gravitational equivalent of Planck's constant.
-It means that the two field sources $\Phi_i$ and $\Phi{i,\mu}$ are present within the black hole with the same intensity, just as the electric and magnetic fields of a photon have the same intensity.
-The relation 9) also predicts that observations of increased galactic emission energy, or energy flow, are an indication of a higher rotational velocity and a lower period of rotation.
+We can show a formal relationship between the energy flow of photon creation, as expressed by the action integral 6), and black hole formation if it is assumed that the black hole represents a field source described by a Lagrangian density $L(\Phi_i,\Phi\mu)$ , where $\Phi_i$ represents radial fields due to baryonic matter and $\Phi\mu$ represents transverse fields generated by a different form of matter, localized within the same black hole.
+It differs from a MOND type theory of acceleration which postulates a modified Newtonian law with $1/r^2$ acceleration within the galactic bulge that gradually transforms at large distances to a 1/r acceleration [15].
+The concept of a "two component" source for black holes gives a different interpretation of the Tully-Fisher relation, which states that multiplying the luminosity of a galaxy by the period of rotation yields a constant [16].
+The units of the constant, energy times time, are of action and may be compared due to symmetry arguments to the quantization of electromagnetic fields in 6); that is, to the equation $E\tau$ =h.
+It is hypothesized therefore that because the laws of energy apply universally in nature there must be an equation, describing the transformation of gravitational field energy that is equivalent to the quantization of electromagnetic field, where H is the gravitational equivalent of Planck's constant.
+It means that in a spiral galaxy we expect the two sources of field $\Phi_i$ and $\Phi\mu$ to be present within the black hole with the same intensity, just as the electric and magnetic fields of a photon have the same intensity.
+The relation 10) also correctly predicts that observations of increased galactic emission energy, or energy flow, are an indication of a higher rotational velocity and a lower period of rotation, as observed.

-$$E\tau = H$$ 9)
+$E\tau = H$ 10)